Cabell Library - Monroe Park Campus

 When utilizing generative AI tools for assignments or academic writing, proper acknowledgment and citation of the outputs is expected.
-This is unusual territory because you are not citing a human author(s) or a publication; it is more like documenting a process including identifying software or an application used.
+This is unusual territory because you are not citing human author(s) or a publication; it is more like documenting a process including identifying software or an application used.
 Citation norms for AI-generated content are developing; refer to style guides and publisher guidelines for current practices.
 We have highlighted four styles most often used by the VCU community.
 Learn more about a variety of styles here.

 Guidance can be found in the AMA Manual of Style, 11th edition (Online Access) in 14.5.2 which covers software.